Kino Kids Cinema Club: Robot DreamsPG

 Directed by Pablo Berger | Spain | 2023 | 1h 42m

 In bustling 1980s New York, a lonely dog yearns for companionship.
 Taking matters into his own paws, he resolves to build a robot who soon becomes a fully functioning best friend.
 Adapted from Sara Varon’s graphic novel, Pablo Berger’s vibrant and humorous animation pays homage to silent cinema while reflecting on the joys of friendship.
-Nominated for Best Animated Feature at this year’s Oscars.
+Nominated for Best Animated Feature at last year’s Oscars.

 Tickets for Kino Kids Cinema Club screenings are £4 for Children (under-15s) and £6 for Adults.
 Screenings are relaxed, meaning that the sound will be turned down a notch, and the lights will be up a little, and we don’t mind if people make a bit of noise or move around during the film.